 The term “termite barrier” is a bit misleading in some ways.
 Firstly, it often isn’t a physical barrier.
 And to be honest, we discourage the use of the term “termite barrier” because it doesn’t properly explain what we do.
 But it is a common term and so we’ll use it here.
 With that in mind, let’s start by definining…

 There are two types of termite barriers.
 One is physical and the other is chemical.
-The Gold Coast Pest Inspector implements chemical termite barriers (which, I have to stress again, aren’t actually barriers).
+Gold Coast Pest Inspector implements chemical termite barriers (which, I have to stress again, aren’t actually barriers).